 - a.
 Umpire jurisdiction begins - b.
-Examine the playing field as a crew for potential dead ball obstacles, safety concerns, etc....
+Examine playing field as a crew for potential dead ball obstacles, safety concerns, etc...

 IV.
-PREGAME W/COACHES and CAPTAINS - 5 MINUTES BEFORE THE GAME
+PREGAME W/COACHES AND/OR CAPTAINS - 5 MINUTES BEFORE THE GAME

 - a.
-Meet at home plate to check lineups (home team first); permit inspection by coach/captain before lineups become official (when PU receives) - b.
-The home team coach will decide whether the grounds and other conditions are suitable for starting the game: discuss ground rules; (home team); if the visiting team agrees, these shall be in force.
+Meet at home plate to check line-ups (home team first); permit inspection by coach/captain before line-ups become official (when PU receives) - b.
+Home team coach will decide whether the grounds and other conditions are suitable for starting the game: discuss ground rules; (home team); if visiting team agrees these shall be in force.
 If teams cannot agree, umpires shall formulate ground rules. - c.
-Discuss any other matters pertinent to the game: i.e., DH's, time limit, runrule, speed-up rules, etc.... - d.
+Discuss any other matters pertinent to the game: i.e. DH's, time limit, run-rule, speed-up rules, etc... - d.
 Ask coaches whether all their players are legally and properly equipped.
 (Jewelry?) - e.
-Provide copies of the official lineups to the official scorer - f.
-Briefly discuss w/official scorer such matters as the proper batting order, appearance of pinch runners/hitters, and substitutes.
+Provide copies of the official line-ups to the official scorer - f.
+Briefly discuss w/official scorer such matters as the proper batting order, appearance of pinch runners/hitters and substitutes. - g.

-g.
 Ask the home team coach, "who is game management"? if he says there is no one, then he is it.